Read-only by default.

 We pick boring tools that have been load-tested at scale for years.
 Postgres for the durable state.
 ClickHouse for the time-series.
 Connect-RPC over HTTP/2 for the wire.
 Helm for distribution. cert-manager for certificates.
 Cosign + Syft for supply chain.

 None of these are surprising choices.
-They are what your platform team already runs, which means our value to your buyer is what we add on top — not what we ask them to adopt.
+They are what your platform team already runs, which means our value is what we add on top — not what we ask you to adopt.

 The bar is shipping.